-NBC shows this season (so far): America’s Got Talent: The Champions, The Blacklist, Bluff City Law, Brooklyn Nine-Nine, Chicago Fire, Chicago Med, Chicago PD, Dateline NBC, Ellen’s Game of Games, Ellen’s Greatest Night of Giveaways, Good Girls, The Good Place, Indebted, Law & Order: Special Victims Unit, Lincoln Rhyme: Hunt for the Bone Collector, Making It, Manifest, New Amsterdam, Perfect Harmony, Sunnyside, Superstore, This Is Us, The Voice, Will & Grace, and Zoey’s Extraordinary Playlist.
+NBC shows this season (so far): American Ninja Warrior, The Blacklist, Chicago Fire, Chicago Med, Chicago PD, Connecting…, Dateline NBC, Ellen’s Game of Games, Kenan, Law & Order: Special Victims Unit, Mr. Mayor, Nurses, Superstore, This Is Us, Transplant, The Voice, The Wall, Weakest Link, Young Rock, and Zoey’s Extraordinary Playlist.

 Note: If you’re not seeing the updated charts, please try reloading the page.
 You can also view them here.

 The averages are based on the final national numbers (live plus same day viewing).
 The demos are typically reported with one decimal place but I’ve included two for more accurate ranking.

 Keep in mind that the demo numbers are typically what’s most important to advertisers.
 Therefore, that’s how the networks measure success.
 Advertisers typically pay more for ad time on a show that has a higher demo rating.
 Because older viewers don’t count?
 No, it’s because younger viewers watch less traditional TV and are harder to reach.
 It’s also important to remember that ratings are designed to estimate how many people watch a show’s commercials — not the show itself.
 That’s what advertisers pay for.

 Want more?
 You can check out other season listings here.